bac-dam-1991/shopping-list/README.md

 4. Why MaterialUI (MUI)?
 5. Installing MUI
 6. Testing MUI (by creating a `NewGroceryListForm` component)

-### Version control, Github and Prettier
-1. What is version control and Git?
-2. Setting up a Github account
-3. Setting up a repository in Github
-4. Setting up our project for Git
-5. Setting up Prettier

 ### Client-side routing
 1. What is client-side routing (CSR)?